permaswap/permaswap-js/README.md

     //...
   ],
   rate: '3274.6826',
-  receiveAmount: '32.746822',
+  receiveTokenAmount: '32.746822',
   orderHash: '0x6985580ad60114fcdeabda7455cf43bcb3a5db0a4a80db33a1816ab1718f442a'
 }
 ```

-Where `rate` and `receiveAmount` can be used by the developer to determine if the order is worthy of being filled.
+Where `rate` and `receiveTokenAmount` can be used by the developer to determine if the order is worthy of being filled.

 `orderHash` is the unique identifier for the `order`.